odejesush/webusb-on-workers/EXPLAINER.md

 ## Introduction ##

-WebUSB is a Web API that allows web pages to access connected USB devices with the user?s permission.
-At the moment, WebUSB is only available in the main frame and cannot be accessed by workers.
+[WebUSB](https://wicg.github.io/webusb/) is a Web API that allows web pages to access connected USB devices with the user's permission.
+At the moment, WebUSB is only available in the main thread and cannot be accessed by [Web Workers](https://w3c.github.io/workers/).
 This is a problem for multi-window Web apps because they need to request access to the device for each open page.
 Additionally, all of the I/O operations performed on the USB device is done on the render process main thread.
 Therefore, this proposal is to allow WebUSB to be accessed within Workers so that pages can share device access and perform I/O operations on the device on a separate thread.

 ## Goals ##